 If you're unfamiliar with Scottish dialect, you'd be forgiven for mistaking midges for mosquitos.
 Both the midge and mosquito bite and draw blood, albeit only female midges are biters.
 However, mosquitoes are much, much larger than midges.

 Mozzies are more often found in warm climates and make a distinctive and loud buzzing noise.
-Midges in Scotland on the other hand, are only about 1-3mm, and often grey in colour (unless they've just been guzzling blood, in which case they turn red.
+Scottish midges, on the other hand, are only about 1-3mm, and often grey in colour (unless they've just been guzzling blood, in which case they turn red.
 Lovely).